IR-cookie-monster-celestion-vintage-30-sm57-helix-2048sa-48k-24bit.wav

 |

-The editor prepares an existing WAV-IR — cleans, converts, filters and exports it.
-It is not an amp modeler or a cabinet generator: the IR itself must come from a commercial pack, a free source or your own recording. |
+The editor prepares an existing WAV IR — inspects, converts, filters, exports.
+It is not an amp modeler or a cabinet generator: the IR itself comes from the built-in packs, your own file or another source. |

 -